This country-specific Q&A provides an overview of Environment laws and regulations applicable in France.

 Do producers of waste retain any liabilities in respect of the waste after having transferred it to another person for treatment or disposal off-site (e.g. if the other person goes bankrupt or does not properly handle or dispose of the waste)?

 The producer of waste has a legal obligation to proceed to its disposal and elimination.
 Its liability retains from the production of the waste to the final disposal or recycling as the producer has a legal obligation to make sure that the person to whom he transfers the waste has the authorisation required and complies with the law.
-Therefore, even with a contractual agreement whereby he subcontracts the disposal, the producer remains responsible: there is always the possibility for the administration to ask the initial producer for the elimination of waste.
+Therefore, even with a contractual agreement whereby he subcontracts the disposal, the producer remains responsible.

 To what extent do producers of certain products (e.g. packaging/electronic devices) have obligations regarding the take-back of waste?

 Under French law, an extended producer responsibility imposes a financial contribution for their waste management on producers, some distributors and importers.
-Around twenty extended producer responsibility sectors exist nowadays in France.
-Some have created a take-back obligation for the distributor, for instance concerning electric and electronic devices, or gas bottles.
+About twenty extended producer responsibility sectors exist nowadays in France.
+Some have created a take-back obligation for the distributor, for instance concerning electric and electronic devices.

-The new bill concerning circular economy provides for an extension of the take-back obligation to all sectors of extended producer responsibility.
+The 2020 law concerning circular economy provides for an extension of the take-back obligation to all sectors of extended producer responsibility such as building materials and toys.

 What are the duties of owners/occupiers of premises in relation to asbestos, or other deleterious materials, found on their land and in their buildings?